 Step 1: Your free phone call

-It all starts with a phone call to set you up with a totally FREE debt consultation at one of our offices, located in Minneapolis, St Paul, Blaine and Brooklyn Park.
+Filing for Chapter 13 Bankruptcy starts with a phone call to set you up with a totally FREE debt consultation at one of our Minnesota offices, located in Minneapolis, St Paul, Blaine and Brooklyn Park.

-Step 2: Your Free Debt Consultation
+Step 2: Your free Debt Consultation

 Filling out these forms and bringing them with you, will help us and you to better understand your financial situation.

-You might want to bring $50 with you, because that is all it takes to retain us in most cases.
-Retaining us means hiring us)
+- You might want to bring $50 with you, because that is all it takes to retain us in most cases (retaining us means hiring us)

-Step 3: Gather the papers we need to prepare your bankruptcy
+Step 3: Gather the papers we need to prepare your bankruptcy and credit counseling

-Step 4: Your finish-up appointment and credit counselling
+Step 4: Your finish-up appointment

 At the conference we finish up your bankruptcy petition, usually around 50 pages, and you review and sign it.

 Step 5: Filing your case with the Court

-We file the final signed documents with the Court by electronic filing over the internet.
-When your case is filed with the Court, the Court issues a court order called the “automatic stay” that says nobody can do anything to collect a debt from you.
+When your Chapter 13 bankruptcy case is filed with the Court, the Court issues a court order called the “automatic stay” that says nobody can do anything to collect a debt from you.